Azure/azure-powershell/src/Network/Network/help/Get-AzVirtualNetworkGatewayAdvertisedRoute.md

 PS C:\> Get-AzVirtualNetworkGatewayAdvertisedRoute -VirtualNetworkGatewayName gatewayName -ResourceGroupName resourceGroupName -Peer 10.0.0.254
 ```

-For the Azure gateway named gatewayName in resource group resourceGroupName, retrieves a list of routes being advertised to the BGP peer with IP 10.0.0.254
+For the Azure gateway named gatewayName in resource group resourceGroupName, retrives a list of routes being advertised to the BGP peer with IP 10.0.0.254

 ### Example 2
 ```